Last Updated on

-- Grind the allspice berries in a spice grinder.
-You want coarse, large pieces and not a fine grind.
+Grind allspice berries in a spice grinder.
+You want coarse, large pieces, not a fine grind.
 Or use a mortar and pestle for coarser pieces.

 Place the crushed allspice in a glass jar and pour the rum over, making sure to cover the allspice.

 Seal and shake well.

 Let this steep for 4 days, shaking once a day.

 On day 5, place the cinnamon stick in.
 Shake.

-- After 7 more days, and 12 days total steeping, strain out the solids through a fine-mesh strainer.
+After 7 more days, and 12 days total steeping, strain out the solids through a fine mesh sieve.
 Then strain again through cheesecloth or a coffee filter into another glass jar.

 Heat water and sugar on stove over medium until boiling, stirring to dissolve, about 5 minutes.

 Let the syrup cool, then add it to the strained allspice mixture.